BigSoftVideo/DOTE/glossary.md

 ### Editor

-### HEAD
+### HEAD <a id='head'></a>

 ### Loop

 ### Media Manager

-The [Media Manager](media.md) is the tool to add and configure media files in an individual [Project](project.md).
+The [Media Manager](media.md) is a tool to add media files in an individual [Project](project.md).
-It is used to import and delete media files, as well as make them [active](#active) in the current Transcript.
+It is used to import, configure and delete media files, as well as make them [active](#active) in the current Transcript.
-A Project can have multiple media files, and each Transcript in a Project can activate one or more of these media to use in the [Timeline](timeline.md) and [Video Panel(s)](video.md).
+A Project can contain multiple media files, and each Transcript in a Project can activate one or more of these media to use in the [Timeline](timeline.md) and [Video Panel(s)](video.md).

 ### Neighbourhood <a id='neighbourhood'></a>

-A [Neighbourhood](tiers.md) is a concept we developed to better encapsulate what goes on during simultaneous events captured in a set of lines in a script-based transcription system.
+A [Neighbourhood](tiers.md) is a concept we developed to better encapsulate what goes on during simultaneous events captured in a set of transcript lines in a [script-based transcription system](#script).
-Sets of lines can naturally be grouped together because they try to represent a single, continuous duration in time, in which events happen.
+Sets of lines in a transcript can be grouped together temporally because they try to represent events that happen within a single, continuous duration in time.
-Everything transcribed in those lines in one Neighbourhood occurs within that single duration of time, whether it be speech, multimodal action or events happening in the scene.
+Everything transcribed in a Neighbourhood occurs within that single duration of time, whether it be speech, multimodal action or events happening in the scene.
 A Neighbourhood contains all those actions, sometimes in concurrent [subtiers](tiers.md), which are represented using the [Jeffersonian](jefferson.md) or [Mondadaian](mondada.md) conventions.

 See also HEAD.